diamond-org/flask-diamond/etc/sphinx/documentation/configuration_explanation.rst

 - ``SECURITY_CONFIRMABLE``: Must users confirm their email address in order to activate their account?
 - ``SECURITY_REGISTERABLE``: Is self-registration allowed?
 - ``SECURITY_RECOVERABLE``: Can a user reset their password if they have forgotten it?
 - ``SECURITY_TRACKABLE``: Does the User model include fields for recording User account history?
 By default, Flask-Diamond provides these fields.
-See `Flask-Security <https://pythonhosted.org/Flask-Security/models.html#trackable>`_ for more information about this.
+See `the Flask-Security docs <https://pythonhosted.org/Flask-Security/models.html#trackable>`_ for more information about this.
 - ``SECURITY_EMAIL_SENDER``: What is the email address that security messages should be sent from?

 ReCAPTCHA